-- 62. This is eligible PGR FTEs derived from 2017-18 and previous years' HESA student data.
-The method we have used to extract PGR FTE numbers from the HESA student record involves tracking individual students through their PGR study within an HEI (using HESA data for 2017-18 and the previous five years) and applying our policy of funding PGR study for a maximum of three years of full-time study (or 3.0 FTE).
-Further information is available at https://re.ukri.org/finance/how-research-england-use-individualised-student-data/2017-18-uses-of-individualised-student-data-overview/. - 63.
-The eligible PGR FTEs have been adjusted to additionally reflect eligible PGR FTEs for students recorded in the 2017-18 HESA student record as concurrently supervised by other providers who were not eligible to submit to REF 2014.
+- 62. This is eligible PGR FTEs derived from 2018-19 HESA student data.
+The revised method of counting research students will capture the student FTE within the latest available HESA Student Record without imposing limits on the individual student's total FTE or the number of years of study they have undertaken. - 63.
+The eligible PGR FTEs have been adjusted to additionally reflect eligible PGR FTEs for students recorded in the 2018-19 HESA student record as concurrently supervised by other providers who were not eligible to submit to REF 2014.
 The adjustment has been done at the student instance level, and it is these adjusted FTEs that are used in the funding calculation.
 Further details will be available in a funding summary which will be released separately later.